The Role of Internet of Things (IoT) in Smart Grid Technology and Applications

 It has been in focus in the European Union as a system to “efficiently deliver sustainable, economic and secure electricity supplies” for years.
 In the United States, the efforts for shifting towards smart and clean energy have started a decade ago when the country established the first policy in this direction.
 From this point, the investment, technology research and development for the smart grid were officially supported by the U.S. government.

-In this article, we’ll find out what makes smart grid so important at the national and global level, how it works and what technologies and applications are on the rise in this sector.
+In this article, we’ll find out what makes smart grid so important at the national and global level, how it works and how IoT is used in smart grid system development.

 It’s an electricity network that consists of a system of infrastructural, hardware and software solutions that enable two-way communication between all system parts and participants and provide efficient power generation and distribution in the supply chain.